-- Attend an organized launch run by an NAR section, and fly your rocket at that launch.
+- O Attend an organized launch run by an NAR section, and fly your rocket at that launch.
 You can also use these launches as a place to practice-fly before you do your official qualification flight.
 These launches are listed in the "Launch Windows" Calendar on the NAR web site, www.nar.org.
-Always call a launch's point of contact before attending to confirm the time and place of the launch and the availability of FAA clearance for rockets up to 3.3 pounds. - Contact the nearest "section" (or chartered club) of the NAR to see if they have launches not listed on the web site.
-Check the NAR site for a list of these sections and contact information. - Contact someone on the list of volunteer "mentors" posted on the NAR web site (some of these folks live in places remote from an NAR section).
+Always call a launch's point of contact before attending to confirm the time and place of the launch. - o Contact the nearest "section" (or chartered club) of the NAR to see if they have launches not listed on the web site.
+Check the NAR site for a list of these sections and contact information. - o Contact someone on the list of volunteer "mentors" posted on the NAR web site (some of these folks live in places remote from an NAR section).